SainsburyWellcomeCentre/aeon_docs/src/about/design_considerations.md

 ### Primary Schemas

 That said, we do have primary schemas, which will constrain how the raw data is stored in the first place.
-These schemas will be organized mostly around the measurement and control devices in the Project Aeon arena, which due to the specific characteristics of our data acquisition systems, allow every measurement to be uniquely timestamped in a common temporal reference frame with microsecond precision.
+These schemas will be organised mostly around the measurement and control devices in the Aeon habitat, which due to the specific characteristics of our data acquisition systems, allow every measurement to be uniquely timestamped in a common temporal reference frame with microsecond precision.

 The spatial location of each measuring sensor will also be precisely determined, either by mechanical constraint, or by precise spatial calibration procedures.
-Taken together, this means every raw data point can be assigned a spatial and temporal stamp which can be related to the spatial and temporal stamps of every other measurement in the arena.
+Taken together, this means every raw data point can be assigned a spatial and temporal stamp which can be related to the spatial and temporal stamps of every other measurement in the habitat.

 All data in Project Aeon will be recorded according to this common spatiotemporal schema, which will form the backbone of a unified framework for exploring and discovering behaviour relationships across space and time.